virtual-labs/exp-intrinsic-reaction-iiith/experiment/theory.md

 ### Step 2:

-One takes a small step (i.e., a displacement of the Cartesian coordinates {qj} of the nuclei having a total length L ) along the direction s , and this direction is taken to define the first step along the intrinsic reaction coordinate (IRC) that will eventually lead to the IRP.
-When s is expressed in terms of the its components {sj} along the Cartesian coordinates {qj}, s=∑sjqj
+One takes a small step (i.e., a displacement of the Cartesian coordinates {qj} of the nuclei having a total length L ) along the direction s, and this direction is taken to define the first step along the intrinsic reaction coordinate (IRC) that will eventually lead to the IRP.
+When s is expressed in terms of its components {sj} along the Cartesian coordinates {qj}, s=∑sjqj

 The displacements {δqj} can be expressed as δqj =Lsj